menu icon

 Maque choux is a popular Cajun-Creole dish that they enjoyed by cooking baked corn and shrimp in a casserole dish.

-Corn maque choux is from South Louisiana; the dish is a combination of Native America, Creole, and French cultures.
+Corn maque choux is a dish from South Louisiana that combines Native American, Creole, and French cultures.

 Fresh corn is always better, but it's only available during the summertime, so if you decide to make this recipe once the weather cools off, using frozen corn is best.

-Adding heavy cream is not traditional, and most home cooks from the region may look at your weird for doing so, but it will add an interesting creamy finish to the dish.
+Adding heavy cream is not traditional, and most home cooks from the region may look at you weird for doing so, but it will add an interesting creamy finish to the dish.

 More Cajun-Creole Recipes